MarcAnthonyFanfan/malserver/README.md

 cd malserver
 ```

-3. Build the docker image and run a container using that image
+3. Build the docker image and run a container using that image.
 ```
 docker build -t malserver .
-docker run -it -p 8080:8080 malserver
+docker run -it --rm -v $(pwd):/malserver -p 8080:8080 malserver
 ```

 4. Open your browser to http://localhost:8080/ and you should see the following response: